ag95v2/gamecheat/README.md

   Amounts of resourses are stored in integer and double variables simoultaniously.
   Changing the double guys leads to profit.

+This approach failed with nice shooter called Assaultcube (https://assault.cubers.net/).
+Yet I am trying to figure out where is hp stored.

 ## Detailed explaination:

 1) We manually parse the contents of /proc/PID/maps to get memory regions